GlenORCL/devapex/README.md

 - listens on 80
 - serves up apex images on /images/
 - redirects /ords requests to the ora-ords machine (on port 8080)

+Later use :

+1. stop_env.sh - stop all running servers
+2. start_env.s - starts all servers
+3. setup_env_new.sh - destroys all data and recreates the servers